2022 Southend West by-election

-A by-election was held on 3 February 2022 in the parliamentary constituency of Southend West following the murder of the Conservative MP Sir David Amess on 15 October 2021.
-Amess had been the MP for the constituency since 1997, and previously represented the nearby seat of Basildon from 1983-1997.
+A by-election was held on 3 February 2022 in the UK parliamentary constituency of Southend West following the murder of the Conservative MP Sir David Amess on 15 October 2021.
+Amess had been the MP for the constituency since 1997, and previously represented the nearby seat of Basildon from 1983 to 1997.
 Similarly to the 2016 Batley and Spen by-election—held after Labour MP Jo Cox was murdered—the major opposition parties declined to stand out of respect for Amess.
 The Conservative candidate Anna Firth won the by-election with 86% of the vote, with a turnout of 24%.
 No other candidate reached the 5% threshold to save their election deposit.

 Background

 On 15 October 2021, Amess, who had been the MP for the Southend West constituency for more than 20 years, was stabbed multiple times at a constituency surgery, and was later pronounced dead at the scene despite efforts to treat his injuries.
 Amess was first elected to represent the seat in 1997.
 His death left the seat vacant, triggering the by-election.
 His funeral was held on 22 November 2021.
 The writ setting the date of the by-election was moved on 5 January 2022, with the date of the election being set for 3 February.

 The constituency is one of two covering Southend-on-Sea in Essex.
 The other seat is Rochford and Southend East.
 Other towns in the seat include Leigh-on-Sea and Westcliff-on-Sea.
 It voted Leave by 56% to 44% in the 2016 EU referendum.

 Southend West has elected Conservative MPs since it was created in 1950.
-Prior to Amess, the seat had only had two other MPs: Henry Channon (1950–1958), and his son Paul Channon (1959–1997), who served in the government of Margaret Thatcher as Trade and Industry secretary and Transport secretary.
+Prior to Amess, the seat had only had two other MPs: Henry Channon (1950–1958), and his son Paul Channon (1959–1997), who served in the government of Margaret Thatcher as Trade and Industry Secretary and Transport Secretary.